 The Trust’s charitable status means we are able to access a variety of sources of funding allowing us to continue with the remaining restoration tasks.
 For example in 2016, the Museum’s rare railway Salt Wagon was entirely restored thanks to a £20,000 grant secured by the Trust from the Association for Industrial Archaeology.
 This work was completed in the workshops at Llangollen Railway and returned to its position near the entrance to the site, where it is now the first thing visitors see on arriving at the site.

-In the longer term we have an aspiration to re commence salt making at a commercial scale.
+In the longer term we are actively working towards having a permanent home on site to make salt.
 Our counterparts at Laeso in Denmark have shown what can be done and we see no reason why their success cannot be replicated at Marston.

 Using its charitable status, we play an important role in getting sponsorship from local businesses to support exhibitions and events run by the Museum staff.